ida/templati/README.md

     const snippet = require('./snippet')

-Let's add a tag in the other script-file:
+Let's create a tag in the other script-file:

     const template = new Tag('div')

-Adding a tag into another, can be done also with addTag-function:
+Adding a tag into another is also done with the addTag-function:

     template.addTag(snippet)